 For questions about the grant application, deadlines, or processes, please contact Matt Lockaby, review committee acting chair.

 - Dale Jones, Chancellor and Chief Academic Officer, Penn State Wilkes-Barre

-- Matt Lockaby, Campus Associate for Education Abroad, Global Programs; Acting Chair
+- Matt Lockaby, Campus Associate for Education Abroad, Global Programs; Chair